kruoshi/AIcademia/README.txt

   4. If you do break something in main, say it immediately so we can either fix it, or roll back.

   run "pip install -r requirements.txt" inside "AIcademia\project_search"

+  when installing new packages, add it to project_search/requirements.txt